TylerBrinks/SqlParser-cs/README.md

 The library supports multiple SQL dialects (Postgres, MsSql, etc.) as well as multiple output modes.
 The code and can be extended to display the syntax tree in custom formats.

-This example calls `ToString()` and redners the AST's default format showing the  object hierarchy
+This example calls `ToString()` and renders the AST's default format showing the  object hierarchy

 ```cs
 var sql = "select top 10 * from mytable where abc > 99 order by xyz desc";